leanprover-community/blog/posts/affine-group-scheme-hopf-algebra.md

 Algebras with this structure are called *Hopf algebras*.
-There is a notion of Hopf algebra homomorphisms, which are in one-to-one correspondence with algebraic group homomorphisms.
+There is a notion of Hopf algebra homomorphisms, which are in one-to-one correspondence with group scheme homomorphisms.

 The 1-dimensional torus corresponds to the Hopf algebra defined as:
 1. The $\mathbb{C}$-algebra $\mathbb C[t^{\pm 1}]$.